Brett Dean: Miscellaneous

 Dean's clarinet concerto Ariel's Music won an award from the International Music Council's International Rostrum of Composers in 1999.
 Winter Songs for tenor and wind quintet received the Paul Lowin Song Cycle Prize in 2001; Moments of Bliss for orchestra was named Best Composition at the Australian Classical Music Awards in 2005.

-Dean has been composer-in-residence several times, including at the 2010 Cheltenham Festival, the 2011 Trondheim Chamber Music Festival, the London Philharmonic Orchestra in 2020-23, and Wigmore Hall in 2023-24.
+Dean has been composer-in-residence several times, including at the 2010 Cheltenham Festival, the 2011 Trondheim Chamber Music Festival, for the Taiwanese National Symphony Orchestra's 2016/17 season, the London Philharmonic Orchestra from 2020 until 2023, Wigmore Hall in 2023/24, and with the Berlin Philharmonic for the 2026/27 season.

 Dean was awarded an honorary doctorate from Griffith University in Brisbane on 21 June 2007.

 On 1 December 2008, he was awarded the 2009 University of Louisville Grawemeyer Award for Music Composition for his violin concerto, The Lost Art of Letter Writing.

 In 2013, Dean was awarded the Melbourne Prize for Music.

 Dean received two Ivor Novello Award nominations at the Ivors Classical Awards 2023.
 Cello Concerto and In This Brief Moment were both nominated for Best Orchestral Composition.
 The Cello Concerto won the award.

 Dean received another nomination at the Ivors Classical Awards 2024.
 In Spe Contra Spem, for two sopranos and orchestra, was nominated for Best Orchestral Composition.